 But dietary cholesterol doesn't harm health as much as saturated fats do.

-The Anti Cholesterol Diet doesn't need to be very strict on cholesterol-rich foods, but you may want to limit their intake if your cholesterol is particularly high.
+The Anti Atherosclerosis Diet doesn't need to be very strict on cholesterol-rich foods, but you may want to limit their intake if your cholesterol is particularly high.

 These foods include egg yolk, shellfish, liver and other organ meats like sweetbreads and foie gras.